 - Smaller numbers of students participating in dissection labs helps lessen the impact on wild species, especially those known to be over-exploited and/or in decline (e.g., leopard frogs, bullfrogs, spiny dogfish sharks), thus avoiding conflict with environmental protection lessons and ethics.

-- Elimination of required dissection is more inline with current bioethics calling for no needless use of animals, when alternatives exist.
-Canadian universities currently support the Canadian Council for Animal Care standards which encourage the use of alternatives whenever possible.
+- Elimination of required dissection is more in line with society’s view of animal ethics in science.
+Canadian universities ascribe to Canadian Council on Animal Care standards which requires the use of alternatives instead of animals wherever possible.

 - Alternatives to dissection are now readily available and are less expensive in the long term than dissection specimens.
-Many alternatives require only a one-time CD-ROM or video purchase, or are available online at no cost.
+Many alternatives are available online with a onetime cost or are free.

 - The use of alternatives to dissection has been accompanied by studies to assess their effectiveness as learning tools.
 Dozens of these studies, summarized in The Use of Animals in Higher Education, demonstrate that alternatives result in equivalent or better performance than hands-on dissection.

-- Required labs should represent the best in education.
+- Required labs should present opportunities for student to learn and apply knowledge.
 Too often, dissection involves only observation and memorization.
 Only infrequently are students challenged with forming hypotheses or collecting and interpreting data in a dissection lab.
-Dissection became popular in high school before the advent of national standards, constructionist learning, multiple intelligences and learning styles; and before much was taught at the high school level about cell biology, molecular genetics and biochemistry.
 It can be argued that dissection labs are not compelling enough in today’s educational landscape to be required of all biology students.

-- Dissection labs sometimes convince students, especially girls, to opt out of a career in biology.
-For many older citizens, their most vivid recollection of high school science education is a negative one, remembered mostly for its repugnant smells and associations, not for what was learned there.
+- Dissection labs may limit students by potentially discouraging a career in biology.
+For some adults, their most vivid recollection of high school science education is a negative one, remembered mostly for its repugnant smells and associations, not for what was learned there.
 An opt-in only dissection lab eliminates these negative associations and the needless screening out of highly compassionate students.